Peymanmi20/Mediation-and-moderation-analyses/interpretation.md

 ## Overview

-This document provides the interpretation of the statistical findings obtained from the analyses conducted in IBM SPSS Statistics.
+This document provides the interpretation of the statistical findings obtained from the analyses conducted in IBM SPSS Statistics, JASP and RStudio.

-The interpretation is based on the statistical results reported in the corresponding SPSS output files.
+The interpretation is based on the statistical results reported in the corresponding output files.

 ---